Chapter 1: the ground concepts

 B.4.d.
 Barriers

 The synchronization primitives we met up to this point were coarse-grained: we could signal semaphores only when whole commands buffers were done executing.
 What if we are dealing with a large single task with lots of tightly integrated subtasks?
 Surely we could benefit from finer-grained controls!
 This is precisely the role of vkCmdPipelineBarriers, synchronization constructs for ordering commands within the same queue.
 Unlike semaphores and fences, barriers are not Vulkan objects but special commands inserted directly into command buffers.
-They come in two flavors, execution and memory barriers.
+They come in two flavors: execution barriers and memory barriers.

-Note that memory barriers are simply an extension of execution barriers and that even execution barriers have to do with memory synchronization.
+Note that memory barriers are simply an extension of execution barriers, and that even execution barriers are a memory synchronization tool.
 Indeed, all barriers are used to avoid parallelism issues, which always boil down to issues with memory syncing.
 Memory barriers are more explicit about this and finer-grained (thanks to access masks).

 Also note that the queue is not aware of the boundaries between command buffers: it only sees a stream of commands.
 Barriers apply to all commands submitted to the queue, not just to those of the buffer they are a part of.